mprotopapas/Gray-to-Color/README.md

 # Gray-to-Color
-A script made to isolate frames from a YUV Grayscale video and attempt to colorize them.
+A script made to isolate frames from a YUV Grayscale video and attempt to colorize(repair)them.
 It also ensures the video is in grayscale by taking the color away from the frames